Decay properties of the $X(3872)$ through the Fierz rearrangement: Introduction

 In Ref.~\cite{Chen:2019wjd} we have studied decay properties of the $Z_c(3900)$ through the Fierz rearrangement of the Dirac and color indices, and in this paper we shall apply the same method to study decay properties of the $X(3872)$.
 Both of these two studies are based on our previous finding that the diquark-antidiquark currents ($[qq][\bar q \bar q]$) and the meson-meson currents ($[\bar q q][\bar q q]$) are related to each other through the Fierz rearrangement of the Dirac and color indices~\cite{Chen:2006hy,Chen:2006zh,Chen:2007xr,Chen:2013jra}.
 More studies on light baryon operators can be found in Refs.~\cite{Chen:2008qv,Chen:2009sf}.
 The present study follows the idea of the QCD factorization method~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev}, which has been widely and successfully applied to study weak decay properties of (heavy) hadrons.

 The $X(3872)$, as either a compact tetraquark state or a hadronic molecular state, contains four quarks.
 There can be three configurations ($q=u/d$):

 In this paper we shall apply the Fierz rearrangement to relate them, and extract some strong decay properties of the $X(3872)$ under both the compact tetraquark and hadronic molecule interpretations.
 We shall not calculate the absolute values of these decay widths, but extract their relative branching ratios, which are also useful to understand the nature of the $X(3872)$~\cite{Yu:2017zst}.
-A similar arrangement of the spin and color indices in the nonrelativistic case was used to study strong decay properties of the $X(3872)$ and $Z_c(3900)$ in Refs.~\cite{Voloshin:2013dpa,Maiani:2017kyi,Voloshin:2018pqn}.
+A similar arrangement in the nonrelativistic case was used to study strong decay properties of the $X(3872)$ and $Z_c(3900)$ in Refs.~\cite{Voloshin:2013dpa,Maiani:2017kyi,Voloshin:2018pqn}.

 This paper is organized as follows.
 In Sec.~\ref{sec:current} we systematically construct all the tetraquark currents of $J^{PC}=1^{++}$ with the quark content $c \bar c q \bar q$.
-There are three configurations, $[cq][\bar c \bar q]$, $[\bar c q][\bar q c]$, and $[\bar c c][\bar q q]$, and we derive their relations using the Fierz rearrangement of the Dirac and color indices.
+We consider three configurations, $[cq][\bar c \bar q]$, $[\bar c q][\bar q c]$, and $[\bar c c][\bar q q]$, and we derive their relations using the Fierz rearrangement of the Dirac and color indices.
 In Sec.~\ref{sec:decaydiquark} and Sec.~\ref{sec:decaymolecule} we extract some isoscalar decay channels of the $X(3872)$, separately for the compact tetraquark and hadronic molecule interpretations, and in Sec.~\ref{sec:isospin} we investigate its isovector decay channels.
-The obtained results are discussed in Sec.~\ref{sec:summary}, and formulae of decay amplitudes and decay widths are given in Appendix~\ref{sec:width}.
+The obtained results are discussed in Sec.~\ref{sec:summary}, and formulae of decay amplitudes and decay widths are given in \ref{sec:width}.